dbt-labs/docs.getdbt.com/website/docs/docs/integrate/dbt-semantic-layer.md

 ## Prerequisites
 To use the dbt Semantic Layer, you’ll need to meet the following:

-- Have a multi-tenant [dbt Cloud](https://cloud.getdbt.com/) Teams or Enterprise account.
+- Have a multi-tenant [dbt Cloud](https://cloud.getdbt.com/) Teams or Enterprise account
    * Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse pre-populated dbt metrics in external tools, which requires access to the Metadata API.
 - Have both your production and development environments running dbt version 1.2 (latest) or higher
 - Use Snowflake data platfrom